-Continuity of placement alone is unlikely to result in permanency.
+Continuity of placement alone is unlikely to result in permanency or feelings of stability and security.
 To achieve this, placements need to meet the young person’s social, emotional and physical needs.
-This makes placement matching (where all possible options are explored to ensure the placement reflects the child’s needs and the requirements of the relevant child protection order) very important.
+This makes placement matching (where all possible options are explored to ensure the placement reflects needs and the requirements of the relevant child protection order) very important.

 Informed and inclusive participation in the placement matching of the young person and prospective carers may lead to better placement stability, which may increase the longevity and outcomes of the placement.

-- location of placement—Seek the young person’s view on where they would like to be placed—geographically, with what family/network member and in what type of care arrangement
+- location of placement—Seek the young person’s view on where they would like to be placed—geographically, with or near what family/network member and in what type of care arrangement

 - Placement Services Referral—Engage the young person in completing the referral to the Placement Services Unit (PSU), including all strengths and needs, likes and dislikes, routines, health needs and a picture of the young person